TechnicalPursuit/TIBET/doc/markdown/tibet-package.1.md

 --profile    a profile in the form of package#config.
 --all        process all config tags in the package recursively.
 --missing    output a list of missing assets of all types.
+--unlisted   output a list of potentially overlooked source files.

 --include    a space-separated list of asset tags to include.
 --exclude    a space-separated list of asset tags to include.